-The trail is proposed to utilize the former Pennsylvania/ Vandalia Railroad corridor.
+The trail is proposed to utilize the former Pennsylvania/ Vandalia Railroad corridor or other nearby routes where that is not available.
 In the western half of Clay County, the trail alignment is proposed to travel through several wooded areas.
 Often in this area, the former railroad corridor is elevated above the surrounding grade.